Which season of American Horror Story comes out on top?

 Cast: Sarah Paulson, Jessica Lange, Lily Rabe, Zachary Quinto, Joseph Fiennes, Evan Peters, Lizzie Brocheré, James Cromwell, Chloe Sevigny, Ian McShane, Naomi Grossman, Frances Conroy

 This isn’t an unpopular opinion is it?
 American Horror Story’s sophomore season is often regarded as its best among fans and critics.
 Its crowning achievement.
 Its magnum opus, etc etc etc. Why?
 It’s terrifying, unsettling and – this part is important – cohesive.
 The anthology series is often guilty for dipping in quality as each season progresses, but Asylum is – thankfully! – on top form for all thirteen episodes and concludes perfectly.
-Oh, and the season provided us with the most iconic scene – and one of the best musical numbers on television – to date: The Name Game.
+Oh, and the season provided us with the most iconic scene – and one of the best musical numbers on television – in history: The Name Game.